D3Cngo/dao-transparency-index/README.md

 [^1]: Wolters Kluwer N.V.
 [^2]: Statement on DeFi Risks, Regulations, and Opportunities: https://www.sec.gov/news/statement/crenshaw-defi-20211109#_ftn19
 [^3]: SEC Proceeding File No. 3-20453: https://www.sec.gov/litigation/admin/2021/33-10961.pdf
+[^4]: Carl E. Walsh, Journal of Money, Credit and Banking Vol. 35, No. 5 pp. 829-849
+[^5]: Mueller, Elisabeth, British Journal of Management, Towards a Theory of Network Facilitation: A Microfoundations Perspective on the Antecedents, Practices and Outcomes of Network Facilitation.